 Sarah E. Erickson is of counsel in the Denver Office of Gibson, Dunn & Crutcher.
 She is a core member of the firm’s Privacy, Cybersecurity, and Data Innovation and FDA and Health Care practice groups.
-Sarah received a 2021, 2022, and 2023 Best Lawyers: Ones To Watch recognition for her high caliber work in Commercial Litigation.
+Sarah has received every year since 2021 the Best Lawyers: Ones To Watch recognition for her high caliber work in Commercial Litigation.

 Sarah’s Data Privacy and Cybersecurity practice focuses on counseling clients in various industries, ranging from start-ups to publicly traded Fortune 100 companies, on strategic compliance with data privacy and consumer protection laws and on representing clients in the technology sector in high-stakes investigations and inquiries by the FTC, CFPB, Congressional committees, and other federal and state consumer protection agencies and in litigation in federal and state court.
 She also has experience investigating and responding to potential or suspected data breaches.
 Representative matters include: